-Our Audit Committee selects our independent auditors, reviews the results and scope of the audit and other services provided by our independent auditors, reviews our financial statements for each interim period and for the full year and implements and manages our enterprise risk management program.
+Our Audit Committee's general functions include monitoring the integrity of our financial reporting process; overseeing processes for monitoring auditor independence; overseeing the implementation of new accounting standards; overseeing and participating in the resolution of internal control issues, when and if identified; communicating with our independent auditors on matters related to the conduct of audits; and reviewing and understanding non-GAAP measures, and related company policies and disclosure controls.
+Moreover, our Audit Committee selects our independent auditors, reviews the results and scope of the audit and other services provided by our independent auditors, reviews our financial statements for each interim period and for the full year and implements and manages our enterprise risk management program.
 The Audit Committee also has the authority to retain consultants, and other advisors.
 Messrs.
-Stone, Jones and Prince served on our Audit Committee for all of 2018.
+Stone, Jones and Prince served on our Audit Committee for all of 2019.
+Mr. Nathan was appointed as a member of our Audit Committee on January 23, 2020.
 Our Board has determined that each member of the Audit Committee is "independent" under the current NASDAQ listing standards and satisfies the other requirements under NASDAQ listing standards and Securities and Exchange Commission rules regarding audit committee membership.
 Our Board has determined that Mr. Stone qualifies as an "audit committee financial expert" under applicable Securities and Exchange Commission rules and regulations governing the composition of the Audit Committee, and satisfies the "financial sophistication" requirements of NASDAQ's listing standards.
-During 2018, our Audit Committee held eight meetings.
-The Audit Committee Report for 2018 can be found on page 37 of this Proxy Statement.
+During 2019, our Audit Committee held five meetings.
+The Audit Committee Report for 2019 can be found on page 35 of this Proxy Statement.